zzpu/ZTuoExchange_wallet_rpc/README-EN.md

-## This project is the RPC end of the wallet of the ZTuo digital asset trading platform, which is only for learning and communication.
+## This project is the RPC end of the wallet of the ZTuo digital asset trading platform

+This source code is limited to exchange and study, where it involves legal issues and I have nothing to do with it

 - ## [简体中文](README.md)
 ---